 How do I opt-in?

-Opt-into passkeys by navigating to your Account Settings > Security on web or mobile and locate “passkeys.”
-From there, you can easily create a passkey for 2FA use during login and withdrawal flows.
+Opt-into passkeys by navigating to your Account Settings > Security on web or Account Settings > Security Settings on mobile and locate “Passkeys” within the “Two-factor authentication methods (2FA)” section.
+From there, you can easily create a passkey to sign in without a password or perform two-factor authentication during sensitive actions such as withdrawals.

 What if I’m an Android user?

-Passkeys that are created on a given device will simply require biometric authentication for 2FA use.
-If you are using passkeys to authenticate on a non-primary device where the passkey isn’t directly stored, the device will prompt a QR code to connect to the primary device.
-For example, if you set up passkeys on your phone, and then login on your computer, you will be prompted to scan a QR code from the web experience.
-Open up the camera app on your phone to scan the QR code, and follow the instructions to finish authentication.
+Once you opt into passkeys, they become your default 2FA method across both web and mobile, for all authentication, including sign-ins and withdrawals.
+Passkeys created on your primary device will require only biometric authentication, such as fingerprint or facial recognition, to complete 2FA.
+If you use passkeys on a non-primary device where the passkey isn’t stored, the device will prompt you to scan a QR code to connect to your primary device.
+For example, if you set up passkeys on your phone and then attempt to log in on your computer, a QR code will appear on the computer screen.
+Open the camera app on your phone to scan the QR code and follow the on-screen instructions to complete the authentication process.

 Am I eligible?